Skip to main content

 Project Description

-The Maasai women of the Amboseli Ecosystem in southern Kenya play a critical role in climate mitigation and biodiversity conservation.
-However, in the face of frequent droughts, they face challenges in balancing conservation efforts with the livelihoods of their families.
-While many conservation NGOs have adopted livelihood strategies to support both conservation and entrepreneurial women in Kenya with livelihood inititatives, there is still a lack of a clear framework for how to effectively balance sustainable livelihoods with conservation impact.
+The Maasai communities of southern Kenya play a critical role in climate mitigation and biodiversity conservation.
+However, in the face of frequent droughts and land conversion, they are forced to adjust their pastoralist practices to balance conservation and the livelihoods of their family.
+While many conservation NGOs have adopted livelihood strategies to support both conservation and local community enterprises, there is a lack of a clear framework and best practices for how to effectively balance sustainable community livelihoods with conservation impact.

 Project ID - Format